-When the weather heats up, things begin heating up with fleas, too.
+When the temperature rises, things begin heating up with fleas, too.

-During the summer, thanks to the perfect combination of temperature and humidity, any dormant flea eggs begin to hatch.
-That means there are a lot more fleas to start gettin’ jiggy with it, and to live their best flea lives!
+During the summer, thanks to the perfect combo of temperature and humidity, any dormant flea eggs begin to hatch.
+That means there are a lot more fleas to start gettin’ jiggy with it!

 At this time of year, you might start seeing a few extra fleas on your pet, and you might even catch them scratching more than usual.
-But don’t worry, as long as you keep up with your monthly application of Itch Flea, those suckers won’t last long.
+But don’t worry, as long as you keep up with your monthly application of Itch Flea spot-on treatment, those suckers won’t last long.

 Here’s what your pet wants you to know about peak flea season…